The Hard Part of AI Agents Isn't the Model

-The hard problems in AI agents are not linguistic.
-They are infrastructural.
 Orchestration.
 State management.
 Failure recovery.
 Observability.
 Retry logic.
-Exactly the same problems that backend engineers have been solving in distributed systems for decades.
+The same problems backend engineers have been solving for decades.

 The Model Call Is the Easy Part